How to Find Internal And External IP Addresses on Mac OS X and macOS?

 An IP (Internet Protocol) address is assigned whenever your device connects to the Internet or a local network.
-The most frequent form of an IP address is four sets of digits with three digits per set.
-If your computer is connected to both a local network and the Internet, it will have an internal IP address signed by a local network and external IP address, which is the address of your Internet connection.
+If your computer is connected to both a local network and the Internet, it will have an internal IP address signed by a local network and an external IP address, which is the address of your Internet connection.

 Table of Contents: